software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 The order of the user stories represent the priotity provided by the Product Owner.
 That is, this should be the order of the user stories in the Product Backlog.
 The Developers should also implement the user stories in this order.

-For the _first user story_, the Developers came up with the following tasks:
+For the _first user story_, the Developers planned the following tasks:

 1. Add a Quiz JPA entity class with id (Long), name (String), description (String) and published (Boolean) attributes, and a QuizRepository JPA repository class
 2. Add a Thymeleaf template for the quiz submission form containing fields for title, description and published status